long con magazine is a canadian quarterly for art about art.

 what to submit

-Visual, video, audio, & interactive submissions must be unpublished in any print or digital magazine, anthology, or book but may have been otherwise already exhibited, performed, released, or circulated.
+Visual submissions & other artworks (e.g., audio & video) must be unpublished in any print or digital magazine, anthology, or book but may have been otherwise already exhibited, performed, released, or circulated.
 You may submit up to 6 individual artworks.

-For us to consider publishing your artwork, you must include an artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), or performance(s) to which your artwork responds.
-See our latest issues for examples.
+For us to consider publishing your artwork, you must include a writer/artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), or performance(s) to which your artwork responds.
+See past issues for examples.

-Our response time is 3 to 4 months, depending on when you submit.
-Logistically, we cannot respond to off-theme submissions and those sent by email without prior approval; these do not receive responses.
+Response time is 1 to 4 months, depending on when you submit.
+We do not respond to off-theme submissions and those sent by email without prior approval.

-Past contributors must wait one year (i.e., four issues) before submitting again.
+Past contributors must wait one year before submitting again.
 If we’ve published you as a solo artist but you wish to submit a collaborative piece (or vice versa), you may disregard this waiting period.

-Artist copyright always remains with you, the artist(s).
+Copyright always remains with you, the writer(s) or artist(s).
 Through contributor payment, long con purchases only the right to publish your work for the first time in periodical form.
 You don’t need our permission to re-publish or otherwise present your work after its inclusion in a long con issue.

 In recognition of the many historical and immediate barriers to artistic creation and recognition, we prioritize submissions from First Nation, Inuit, Métis, and other Indigenous artists; Black artists, Brown artists, artists of colour, and other racialized artists; 2SLGBTQIA+ artists; artists with disabilities or chronic illnesses; and artists with experiences of trauma, incarceration, poverty, or displacement.

 Help us make more informed editorial decisions by identifying any backgrounds or experiences that have made it more difficult for you to create art or be recognized for your artistic labour.
-These backgrounds and experiences don’t need to be addressed in your submission, bio, or artist statement: include them in the “Additional notes for the editors” field to ensure they remain confidential.
+Backgrounds and experiences don’t need to be addressed in your submission, bio, or artist statement: include them in the field “Additional notes for the editors” to ensure they remain confidential.

 long con Submission Form